RashedDoha/LoRA-PEFT-Finetune/README.md

 ---

 The training script relies on Supervised fine tuning (SFT) using the `trl` python library.
-All configurations should be passed as command line arguments to `train.py`.